EndermanPC/Heavysort/README.md

 - **Array of size 10^5, randomly generated numbers from 0 to 100**: runs in `0.016916s`.

 ## Some notes about the algorithm
-- The algorithm works well if your data is `dense` (meaning the gap between the two nearest values ​​is not too large, for example: `75, 81, 90`).
+- The algorithm works well if your data is `dense` (meaning the gap between the smallest and largest numbers ​​is not too large, for example: `75, 81, 90`).
 This is the ideal condition to use it.
 + If your data is too `sparse` (for example: `1, 2, 1000`) it will perform worse than other algorithms.
 - The algorithm is faster than Bubble Sort, Selection Sort, and Insertion Sort only if there aren't huge gaps between the numbers (as mentioned above) but it will be slower than Quick Sort and Merge Sort.